Don’t rush into buying a home unless you’re sure that you’re ready. Here are some things you should do to prepare.

 Consider how secure your job is and whether you have a large enough emergency fund.
 Think about possible changes that may occur in the coming years.
 For example, you may have one or more children, your kids may go to college or you may start a new job.
 Those changes may cause your monthly expenses to rise significantly.
 Ask yourself if you would still be able to afford a mortgage.

 Consider How Long You Plan to Stay Put

-Think of a home in Lake County as a long-term investment.
+Think of buying a home located in Richmond as a long-term investment.
 You don’t have to stay there forever, but it may not make sense to buy a house if you don’t plan to live there for at least five years or so.
 If you sell too quickly, you may barely make enough to cover the amount you paid on closing costs and break even.
 You may even lose money.